-For three weeks every spring, the phenomenal Royal Greenhouses in Laken are open to the public (this year until May 9).
+For three weeks every spring, the phenomenal Royal Greenhouses in Laken are open to the public (in 2016: from 15 April until 6 May).
 They are a marvel of 19th-century architecture that house a stunning collection of plants, many of which are now in bloom.
 You don’t have to be a gardening enthusiast to be swept away on a scented tidal wave of admiration for the man whose personal fortune made it all possible – Leopold II, King of the Belgians between 1865 and 1909.

 But before you are, it might be worth considering how the King obtained the wealth that enabled the Royal Greenhouses to be expanded and lavishly stocked.
 Actually, Leopold II became rich as a result of a slave labour regime in the Congo Free State.
 He was a brutal, greedy, colonial ruler.

 King Leopold II was known as the Builder King.
 He had a taste for monuments, boulevards and palaces.
 He is responsible for the Cinquantenaire arch in Brussels (below), the Royal Museum for Central Africa in Tervuren, the seafront promenade and race track in Ostend and the Antwerp railway station.

 The property of the Royal Palace of Laken was also greatly renovated during his reign.
 Here, he oversaw the construction of the Japanese Tower and the Chinese Pavilion and expanded the Royal Greenhouses.